Long delays with LDAP enabled w/local users during boot at "Synchronizing user settings..."

-#1 Updated by Sandeep K V 11 months ago
+#1 Updated by Sandeep K V about 1 year ago

 Though LDAP is causing this delay, I do not think it is due to this as we have the same rc.bootup file for long time.
 This is my understanding - if it was what was causing the delay you must have had faced the similar scenario back before upgrade.
 I think it is due to LDAP timeout I believe.
 Let me see!

-#2 Updated by Chris Buechler 11 months ago
+#2 Updated by Chris Buechler about 1 year ago

 - Subject changed from System appears to hang on startup at "Synchronizing user settings..." to Long delays with LDAP enabled w/local users during boot at "Synchronizing user settings..."